Is Solar Panel Efficiency Affected by Temperature?

 Nov 28, 2017

 Solar panels, also known as photovoltaic panels, create electricity by collecting visible sunlight and converting it into energy.
 Because solar panels work directly with the sun, many people wonder whether ambient air temperature plays a role in how solar panels operate.
 For example, if the ambient air is hot, is a solar panel more efficient or less efficient?
-Even though strength and duration of sunlight matters more, temperature also plays a large role in your solar panel’s efficiency.
+Even though the strength and duration of sunlight matters more, temperature also plays a large role in your solar panels’ efficiency.

-Hot Air and Your Solar Panels
+How Hot Air Affects Your Solar Panels

 Common sense might indicate that since solar panels rely on sunlight to function, warmer air would help solar panels run more efficiently or with more power, but that’s not the case.
 Although solar panels use sunlight to produce energy, they do not require heat in any way.
 In fact, solar panels may run about 10 to 25 percent less efficient on warm, dry days reaching 90 degrees Fahrenheit or higher.